 Flappers wore their skirts shorter so they could show off their legs and ankles—but also so they could dance.
 They particularly loved the Charleston, a 1920s dance craze involving waving arms and fast-moving feet that had been pioneered by African Americans, first in the South and later in Harlem.

-Dancing proved challenging in traditional women’s fashion, not only with long dresses, but also traditional corsets that tightly bound a woman’s midsection and accentuated her waist.
+Dancing proved challenging in traditional women’s fashion, not only with long dresses but also with traditional corsets that tightly bound a woman’s midsection and accentuated her waist.
 Around 1923, French designer Coco Chanel introduced what became known as the “garçonne look,” featuring not just high hemlines but dropped or nonexistent waistlines and straight, sleeveless tops.
 With lighter and more flexible undergarments that created a straight, slim silhouette, this new design allowed women to dance freely.

 It wasn’t just their fashion that made flappers; It was also their behavior and attitude.
 Flappers were young, fast-moving, fast-talking, reckless and unfazed by previous social conventions or taboos.
 They smoked cigarettes, drank alcohol, rode in and drove cars and kissed and “petted” with different men.